Surfside Beach: 3312 Bluewater Hwy, Surfside, Texas

-This week we traveled south down 288 to visit Sea Center Texas.
 Texas Parks and Wildlife Department operates three fish hatcheries, but Sea Center Texas is the only one visitors are allowed to tour!
-We reserved our tour spot by calling the number on this page.

 Across the room from the touch tank was an area where the kids could make rubbings of eight different sea creatures.
 The plastic forms had raised ridges, so the kids were able to place sheets of paper over them and rub crayons along the paper to create the impression.